 The terroir of Bordeaux is more than just the soil.
 There are a variety of factors to consider that create the special terroir of Bordeaux.
 For example, the climate with its weather, exposure to sunlight, ambient temperatures in the air and in the soil, elevation, natural drainage, access to water, the ability of the soil to retain water in the dry vintages and allow for natural drainage in the wet seasons.
 Those are some of the most important elements that change how a grape will ripen, develop and taste , due to the soils and terroir of Bordeaux.
 All of those possibilities alter the performance of the vines and the grapes in every vintage.
 You also need to factor in the level of the planting density in the vineyard, in other words, vine density, which is the number of vines planted per hectare.
 However, as with any agricultural product, it all starts with the soil, which is what this page on the terroir of Bordeaux is focused on.

 To understand the terroir of Bordeaux, you need to look at the type of soil in Bordeaux that the grapes are planted in.
 This will play a large part in determining the ability of the grape to reach phenolic maturity, or ripeness.
 Phenolic maturity is when the skin, seeds and pulp all achieve ripeness.
-The better the level of ripeness delivers more sweetness, lower levels of acidity and a higher pH, which will in turn soften the tannins and allow for silkier, more velvety textures in the wine as well as produce fresher wine with a better sensation of purity in the fruit.
-The combination of the correct soil with the right vines regulate the water supply and thus the amount of nutrients the vine receives.
+The better the level of ripeness in the fruit, skins and seeds delivers more sweetness, lower levels of acidity and a higher pH, which will in turn soften the tannins and allow for silkier, more velvety textures in the wine as well as produce fresher wine with a better sensation of purity in the fruit.
+The combination of the correct soil with the right vines regulate the water supply to the vines and thus the amount of nutrients the vines receive.
 If the vines are allowed access to too much water through their roots, the benefits will help foster growth in the leaves and not the grapes.
 If the vines are forced to fight for nourishment at the right time, due to the regulation of water in the soil, the yields will be naturally reduced, the berries will be smaller and more concentrated.
 Thus the fruit has a better chance of achieving ripeness.

 The amount of sunlight the grapes receive is also paramount.
 The sunlight creates and heightens photosynthesis.
 Photosynthesis takes place when the plant converts sunlight to energy.
 In an average vintage, during the growing season, which takes place from April to late September, the vineyards receive about 1,400 hours of sunlight.
 Moisture is equally important.
 In an average vintage, Bordeaux receives close to 900mm, 35.5 inches of rain per year.
 However, you need to keep in mind that rain in Bordeaux can be quite localized, varying widely from bank to bank, and even appellation to appellation in a single year!
 All of these factors, temperature, sunlight and rain varies from vintage to vintage, which is what provides you with the diverse array of vintage characteristics in each year.
 Wind is only a moderate factor in the climate of Bordeaux, as most of the time, wind speeds are modest, ranging from 6 mph to 9 mph.